elihe999/elihe999/README.md

 - 🌱 I’m currently learning Frontend and PHP
 - 😄 I’m currently interesting IT career planning at frontend and backend path

+Frontend:
+Basic JS/HTML/CSS3, Vue/React UI framework.
+Know how to use webpack and other frontend engineering tools.
+Nodejs.

+Backend:
+PHP: Swoole, Laravel and Codelgniter.
+Composer and LAMP tech-stack.
+Nginx with lua.

 <p align="center" style="font-size: 20px">
   <br />
   ·